input-output-hk/cardano-sl/wallet-new/docs/updates.md

 To accomplish this, one possible idea would be to use [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to send Daedalus information about the progress of the update.
-For this to work, we would need to store the total size of the binary we need to download somewhere, so that Daedalus could compute a progress percentage by doing simple math.
+For this to work, we would need to store the total size of the binary we need to download somewhere, so that Daedalus could compute a progress percentage by doing simple math. (**Note**: it has to be investigated how much painful it is on the Servant side).

 Once the process is complete, the backend would update the `UpdateState` of a `WalletSoftwareUpdate` to remember the fact this update was already downloaded, also recording the `FilePath` where this binary lives and